-The Sylmar Earthquake hits causing 65 deaths and $500 million in damage.
-Yet another Great Bel Air Fire consumes 84 luxury homes.
-The auto plant in the City of Industry closes.
+A 6.6-magnitude earthquake centered in Sylmar causes 65 deaths and $505 million in damage.
+Another Great Bel Air Fire consumes 84 luxury homes.
+The Chrysler auto plant in the City of Commerce closes.
 The Palmdale Air Terminal is dedicated and opens air service into Palmdale.

 The Los Angeles County/Martin Luther King Jr. Medical Center opens.
 An archeological Indian village site is discovered on the Long Beach State University campus.
-The Los Angeles Lakers win their first championship.
+The Los Angeles Lakers defeat the New York Knicks to win their first NBA championship.

+Rancho Palos Verdes is incorporated as a city.
 Despite yet another racially charged campaign, Los Angeles City Councilman Tom Bradley defeats incumbent Sam Yorty to become the first American non-Anglo to become mayor of the City of Los Angeles.
 Los Angeles experiences the Simi Valley Earthquake.
-Loyola and Marymount Universities merge to form Loyola-Marymount University.
+Loyola University and Marymount University merge to form Loyola-Marymount University.

-Attempting to capture the kidnappers of heiress Patty Hearst, police surround and storm a Los Angeles house occupied by Symbionese Liberation Army members.
-After a televised, furious gunfight, the house catches fire and burns to the ground.
-Five bodies are found in the ashes.
+Attempting to capture the kidnappers of heiress Patty Hearst, police surround and storm a Southeast Los Angeles house on East 54th Street occupied by Symbionese Liberation Army members.
+After a furious televised gunfight, the house catches fire (probably due to tear gas canister) and burns to the ground.
+One SLA member is killed by police outside the house and five other bodies are found in the ashes, having died from burns, smoke inhalation and gunshot wounds.
+Patty Hearst is not among them.
+The incident ranks among the most ferocious police gunfights in U.S. history with a total of 9,000 rounds exchanged (5,000 from police and 4,000 from SLA members).
+No police officers are injured.
 The Los Angeles Ballet is established.
 The Los Angeles City Council eliminates "sexist" titles from city jobs.
 The J. Paul Getty Museum moves to Malibu.

 The LAPD agrees to destroy secret files that were kept on 5,500 citizens.
 Emperor Hirohito of Japan visits Los Angeles.
-Tujunga experiences a major fire.
+The Big Tujunga Fire burns almost 47,000 acres.
 The Southern California Air Quality Management District (AQMD) is formed.
 The Pacific Design Center (the Blue Whale) opens.
 The George C. Page Museum opens next to the La Brea Tar Pits.
-The Mediterranean Fruit Fly (Medfly), a serious agricultural pest, is first discovered in California in Los Angeles.
+The first discovery in California of the Mediterranean Fruit Fly (Medfly), a serious agricultural pest, is made in Los Angeles.
 The fly was believed to have arrived via illegally imported contaminated fruit.

 Los Angeles experiences severe flooding and mudslides.